 - PD 3.1.2 Banks must prepare reviewed (unaudited) quarterly financial statements in accordance with IFRS for the first three quarters of their financial year. - PD 3.1.3 Banks' unaudited quarterly financial statements must be reviewed by their external auditor who must also make a statement regarding the results of such review.
-Such review and statement should be made in accordance with the International Standard on Review Engagements 2410. - PD 3.1.4 Extracts from the reviewed quarterly financial statements (including at a minimum the balance sheet, the statements of income, cash flow and changes in equity) must be published in one Arabic and one English daily newspaper widely available in Bahrain and on the bank's website within 45 calendar days of the end of the quarter to which such statements relate. - PD 3.1.5 Banks must submit a newspaper copy of the statements (referred to under Paragraph PD 3.1.4) to the CBB within two business days of publication.
+Such review and statement should be made in accordance with the applicable International Standard on Review Engagements. - PD 3.1.4 Extracts from the reviewed quarterly financial statements (including at a minimum the statement of financial position (balance sheet), the statements of income, cash flow, and changes in equity and, where applicable the statement of comprehensive income must be published in one Arabic and one English daily newspaper widely available in Bahrain and on the bank's website within 45 calendar days of the end of the quarter to which such statements relate.
+(See Paragraph PD-5.1.2 for non-listed locally incorporated wholesale banks). - PD 3.1.5 Banks must submit a newspaper copy of the statements (referred to under Paragraph PD 3.1.4) to the CBB within two business days of publication.
 The copy should be accompanied by a letter clearly showing on which date and in which publication(s) the statements were published.